Healthy Homes Assessment Te Awanga

 Insulation Te Awanga

-The "R" stands for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3